Say Cheese: 10 Locations for Great Memphis Photo Shoots

 6. Just about any rooftop (Downtown Memphis, Tenn.)

 The National Ornamental Metal Museum’s grounds are high on a bluff overlooking the Mississippi River, just south of the Old Bridge, at the site of an old military hospital.
-The grounds are free when the museum is open, and there are plenty of sculptures to pose with.
+It’s free to enter the grounds when the museum is open, but if you are wanting to take professional photography, there is a fee (go here for details).
 Also, check out the hilly green Chickasaw mounds across the street from the Museum.

 8. Summer Ave.
 (Runs from East Parkway to Germantown)

 If you’re after unique urban shots, Summer Ave. is a one-stop shop.
 It’s one of Memphis’ older streets, and you can see great vintage signage, a drive-in theater, mini-golf, antique and thrift stores and quirky restaurants.

 9. Overton Park (Midtown Memphis, between Poplar, North Parkway and East Parkway)